susMdT/CCDCLinuxThing/README.md

 Automated vulnerable linux environment creation for CCDC
+Still WIP, is basically non functional and i am just storing code cause i ams tupid
 Work in progress.
-Just clone and run `vagrant up` and pray
+Just clone and run `run.sh` from its directory